Mk 14 Enhanced Battle Rifle

 The Mk 14 Enhanced Battle Rifle (EBR) is an American military designated marksman rifle and a modernized/tactical chassis-based variant of the select-fire M14 battle rifle chambered for the 7.62×51mm NATO cartridge, which is originally built for use with units of United States Special Operations Command, such as the United States Navy SEALs, Delta Force, and task specific Green Berets ODA teams/units.

 History

 Development began in 2000 with a request by the United States Navy SEALs for a more compact M14 battle rifle.
-A few prototype stocks were also made in the same year.
-In 2001, Mike Rock Rifle Barrels was the only rifle barrel maker asked by United States Special Operations Command to participate in a SOPMOD conference to create what would be the Mk 14 Mod 0 EBR, with details that include a collapsible stock that was requested for the new rifle and with an aluminum body with telescopic rails.
-Mike Rock collaborated with engineer Jim Ribordy to make the new rifle.
-Tests showed that their rifle was effective, but had excessive noise problems.
+A few prototype stocks were made that same year.
+In 2001, Mike Rock Rifle Barrels was the only barrel maker asked by United States Special Operations Command to participate in a SOPMOD conference to create what would become the Mk 14 MOD 0 EBR, which included a collapsible stock for the new rifle and an aluminum body with telescopic rails.
+Mike Rock collaborated with engineer Jim Ribordy to make the prototype.
+Tests showed that their rifle was effective, but had excessive noise.